PoliseeAI/polisee/_docs/PRD-data-ingestion-v1.md

 *   Extract clean, readable text from all three document types, leveraging Markdown structure where available.
 *   Populate a local PostgreSQL vector store with processed text chunks.
 *   Ensure that each chunk in the database retains its source file metadata for traceability.
-*   Ensure the entire process can be run from a single command and can be re-run to clear and re-populate the database.
+*   Ensure the entire process can be run from a single command and incrementally adds only new documents.
 *   Handle large document sets by batching embedding requests to stay within API limits.
+*   Maintain existing embeddings to avoid unnecessary API calls and preserve database continuity.

 ### 3. User Stories

 *   **As a Developer building the CLI, I want to run a single script to 'seed' my local database with all the necessary policy documents so that I have a consistent data environment to test the AI's question-answering capabilities.**
 *   **As a Developer, I want the pipeline to automatically extract text from PDFs and intelligently parse Markdown files so that I don't have to manually copy-paste content from complex documents.**
-*   **As a Product Manager, I want to be able to add a new PDF, TXT, or MD file to a folder and re-run the script so that we can easily test the system with new source documents.**
+*   **As a Product Manager, I want to be able to add a new PDF, TXT, or MD file to a folder and re-run the script so that only the new document is processed without affecting existing data.**
 *   **As a Developer, I want the ingestion process to handle large document sets without hitting API token limits so that I can process extensive policy documents.**
+*   **As a Developer, I want the system to preserve existing embeddings so that I don't waste API calls re-processing documents that are already in the database.**

 ### 4. Functional Requirements